 - How much time has elapsed since the crime was committed;

-- Whether the crime relates to patient care;
+- Whether the crime relates to client care;

 - Whether the applicant was truthful and not misleading in explaining the terms and circumstances of their felony conviction.